Sign In / Sign Out

-Depending on the focus area and the course selection, the MEng with an area of study in EM graduate student could also apply and receive a Graduate Certificate Lean Six Sigma Black Belt with only one additional course required.
+Depending on the focus area and the course selection, the MEng with an area of study in EM graduate student could also apply and receive a Graduate Certificate Lean Six Sigma Black Belt.

 Select three (3) of the following Industrial Engineering Methods Courses: